cluffa/pyordle/README.md

 # pyordle
-A simple command line wordle clone
+A simple command line wordle clone.
 Saves scores to a SQL database and displays leaderboards and game history.
-Created to practice Python/SQL
+Created to practice Python/SQL and to use for reinforcement learning.

 See releases for .exe